The Power of Strategic Alignment

 The Bottom Line

-You must begin the path to success with a clear and implementable strategy.
+High performing companies begin the path to success with a clear, believable, and implementable strategy.
 Ideally that strategy would be articulated on one page strategy map and include your own version of the big strategic drivers and the critical few optimizing strategies required to succeed.
 Once you have harnessed the power of strategic alignment, you can then focus on lining up your culture and your talent to perform at your peak.

 To learn more about avoiding the traps associated with unclear business strategies, download 7 Ways to Stress Test Your Strategic Clarity